aaronbloomfield/ccc/hws/btcparser/index.md

 $
 ```

 These test are by no means comprehensive!
 But they are the ones that will be used for the visible tests when you submit the file to Gradescope.
+The hidden tests, which your grade will be based on similar tests different than the ones shown above.

 #### Merkle Tree hashes

 This is likely the hardest part of the assignment.
 Work on this last, as you can still get a lot of partial credit if this part is not implemented.
+In particular, you may want to ensure that the JSON output, below, is working first before you complete this part.

+The computation of the Merkle tree root hash is [discussed in the lecture slides](../../slides/bitcoin.html#/merkle).
+You will need to be familiar with that before proceeding.
+It is expected that you will use the SHA-256 hashing programs that come with your programming language; use of these is discssed in the last few slides of the [hashing section of the Encryption slide set](../../slides/encryption.html#/hashing).

 Some important notes to remember:

-- The hashes are concatenated, and then that concatenation is used in the level above
+- The hashes for the children nodes are concatenated, and then the hash of that concatenation is used in the level above
 - If there is an odd number of hashes in a given level, then the last one is concatenated to itself, and the hash of that is used in the level above
 - The hashes need to be in binary little-Endian form
+- Bitcoin uses a double hashing, so each hash is really the sha256 hash of the sha256 hash of the data itself
+- This program is *NOT* using Fast Merkle trees

 For testing the Merkle tree hashes, we provide a few particular blocks that have a given number of transactions: